jswithalex/BACE_Summer_2015/week3/assignment.md

 ## Week 3 assignment: split_on_char (for start of week 4)

-try out the .split() method on a string in your web browser or text editor to get a feel for how it works (assuming we didn't get to this in class).
+Try out the .split() method on a string in your web browser or text editor to get a feel for how it works (assuming we didn't get to this in class).
 If you feel up for it, read this Mozilla article on the [split method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).

 Write a function called `split_on_char` that takes two arguments, a string and a character to split on.